franciscoabsampaio/nanogpt/README.md

 ## Models

+### LLM

+MEGABYTE-like.
+because megabyte's performance is best on earlier tokens \cite{megabyte_2023}, strided inference helps with prediction accuracy

+Additional projection to latent space in the vein of Perceiver and PerceiverIO.

 ### Transformer

 Decoder-only transformer architecture using pre-trained tokenizer (`p50k_base` - 50k tokens), trained over 3000 iterations with AdamW and the following hyperparameters: